McShelby/hugo-theme-relearn/exampleSite/content/configuration/customization/partials/index.en.md

 - `layouts/partials/menu-footer.html`: The footer of the left menu.

 You can override other partials from `themes/hugo-relearn-themes/`, but be careful as this might make future updates more difficult.

-## Usable Partials

-You can call other partials from `themes/hugo-relearn-themes/` besides those in `themes/hugo-relearn-themes/layouts/partials/_relearn`.
-However, using partials not mentioned above might make future updates more challenging.